revanth83/revanth83.github.io/_posts/2026-04-04-Advanced_CATE_Estimation_approaches.md

 > “If this person's features changed in these small ways, the **recommendation model** would flip from 'do not treat' to 'treat'.”

-Again, this is an explanation of the **policy model**, not a guarantee about the real world.
+This is an explanation of the **policy model**, not a guarantee about the real world.
-That is exactly the spirit of the final section in Molak's chapter.

 Again, this section is meant to explain **model behavior under the learned policy**, not to make a claim about ground-truth causal effects in the real world.